Chapter 5. Unsupervised Learning#

 Consider a projection of \(D\)-dimensional vector \(\b{x} = (x_1,...,x_D)^T\) to \(M\)-dimensional vector \(\b{y} = (y_1,...,y_M)^T\) by

-where \(V = (\b{v}_1,...,\b{v}_M)^T\), \(||\b{v}_m||=1\).
+where \(V = (\b{v}_1,...,\b{v}_M)^T \in\mathbb{R}^{M\times D}\), \(||\b{v}_m||=1\).

-For a data set \(X=(x_1,...,x_N)^T\) with zero mean (mean subtracted), we try to find the projection by \(V\) that make the variance of \(\b{y}\) the largest.
+For a data set \(X=(x_1,...,x_N)^T\in\mathbb{R}^{N\times D}\) with zero mean (mean subtracted), we try to find the projection by \(V\) that make the variance of \(\b{y}\) the largest.

-Using the data covariance
+Using the covariance matrix of the original data

-the covariance of projection \(\b{z}\) is given as \(V^T C V\).
+the covariance matrix of the projected data \(Y=X V^T\) is given as

-After solving the eigenvalue problem \(C\b{v}=\lambda \b{v}\), the covariance of projected data is maximized by \(V=(\b{v}_1,...,\b{v}_M)^T\) made of the eigenvectors with the largest eigenvalues \(\lambda_1,...,\lambda_M\).
+The variance of projected data is maximized by solving the eigenvalue problem \(C\b{v}=\lambda \b{v}\) and setting the projection matrix \(V=(\b{v}_1,...,\b{v}_M)^T\) made of the eigenvectors with the largest eigenvalues \(\lambda_1,...,\lambda_M\).

 # sklearn.datasets offers a wide range of public datasets